 Why Does A Dog Attack Unprovoked?
 Provocation Is Subjective

 There are situations in many homes where multiple dogs are present when a younger dog attacking older dog for no apparent reason causes shock to the owner.
 Where did that come from?
 Why did that happen?
+If you have been bitten by a dog in Manhattan, you might want to get in touch with a manhattan dog bite lawyer for advice about getting compensation for the injuries and trauma associated with the incident.

 An unprovoked dog bite is a genuinely terrifying and shocking experience for people to go through.
 It can be a nip or a much more serious, injury inflicting bite.